1. Contact

 UC San Diego was awarded $17,931,499 for Institutional impacts and is applying the funding towards:

-The US Department of Education requires that quarterly reporting on the use of the Institutional Portion of the HEERF be posted on the same webpage as to the emergency financial aid grants and is available here.
+The US Department of Education requires that quarterly reporting on the use of the Institutional Portion of the HEERF be posted on the same webpage as to the emergency financial aid grants and is available on this site.

 Undergraduates